onzfonz/comp227/src/content/1/en/part1d.md

 We have once again tried to set a function call as the event handler.
 This does not work.
 This particular attempt also causes another problem.
-When the component is rendered the function `setValue(0)` gets executed which in turn causes the component to be re-rendered.
-Re-rendering in turn calls `setValue(0)` again, resulting in an infinite recursion.
+Let's follow these steps to explain:

+1. `button` component gets rendered
+2. `setValue(0)` gets executed (because we rendered the component)
+3. `button` component gets re-rendered (because we changed state).
+4. `setValue(0)` gets executed (because we rendered the component)
+5. This continues indefinitely 🐞

-Executing a particular function call when the button is clicked can be accomplished like this:
+Instead, executing a specific function with *`onClick`* should be written like this:

 ```js
 <button onClick={() => console.log('clicked the button')}>